 What is the stance of the FIC regarding the Government’s efforts to attract FDI, particularly from the UAE, China and Russia?

 – We welcome the Government’s efforts to entice foreign direct investments, as that contributes to the development of the Serbian economy.
-At the same time, we would stress that it is crucial to implement these processes in a transparent manner, in order to promote Serbia as an investment destination that welcomes all high-quality and long-termorientated investments.
+At the same time, we would stress that it is crucial to implement these processes transparently, to promote Serbia as an investment destination that welcomes all high-quality and long-term orientated investments.
 The FIC brings together investors from around the entire world, providing support to new foreign investments from any country and any continent that bring know-how and best practises.

 Do the huge construction works currently being implemented on major roads, railways and other lines of communication create a difference in investors’ perception of the region and Serbia?

 – Yes, they make a difference in multiple ways.
 On the one hand, infrastructure development is important for every investor, particularly those who establish production lines in Serbia.
 Here we aren’t only talking about “traditional” infrastructure, such as road and energy networks, but also the development of infrastructure in the field of telecommunications and information technology.
-On the other hand, a broader geo-strategic dimension is important to investors, as is the fact that the EU has – under the scope of the Berlin Process – placed an emphasis on the development of regional infrastructure, but also the fact that China has bolstered its efforts to redevelop the Silk Road.
+On the other hand, a broader geo-strategic dimension is vital to investors, as is the fact that the EU has – under the scope of the Berlin Process – emphasized the development of regional infrastructure, but also the fact that China has bolstered its efforts to redevelop the Silk Road.

 We participate in the Government’s Working Group for Combatting Illicit Trade and contribute, in a tangible and practical way, to the introduction of the same rules for all